 This DSL was definitely an improvement over our first attempt at creating a chatbot DSL, but we quickly noticed some issues, nice-to-have features, or cumbersome things we still had to deal with.
 For instance, the execution language needed to integrate reusable functions/methods to support the complex bots we are working on.
 Dependency management was also a nightmare because of the multiple layers that needed to be configured.
 Most of these issues had nothing to do with the semantics of the language but with the syntax and infrastructure.

 Therefore, we decided to keep the state machine semantics but change the language syntax by moving from an External DSL to an Internal DSL.
 An external DSL is an independent language (with its own grammar, parser, compiler,…).
 Internal DSLs are embedded in a general-purpose language, typically as a particular form of API, known as a Fluent API or fluent interface.

-The move to an internal DSL brings several benefits that we hope you’ll appreciate:
+The move to a Java internal DSL brings several benefits that we hope you’ll appreciate:

 - No need to learn a new language, just use Java

 - No need to use any specific tool to build Xatkit bots, any Java IDE will do

 - Benefit from all existing Java tools when creating, debugging and testing bots

 - Use the full power of the Java language (and all the libraries) to create complex bots (if needed).